mulder21c/adg/pages/knowledge/screen-readers/desktop/browse-focus-modes/README.md

     - For elements allowing only basic interaction (for example links, buttons, and checkboxes), focus mode is not activated.
         - Basic interaction means that only the `Enter` or `Space` key triggers some interaction.
     - If the element allows complex interaction (for example textareas or comboboxes), focus mode is activated.
-        - Complex interaction means that there are additional ways to interact, for example by pressing an arrow key or by entering a value directly.
+        - Complex interaction means that there are additional ways to interact, for example by pressing an 방향 키 or by entering a value directly.

 Notice: in other resources, focus mode may sometimes also be called "forms" or "interaction" mode.